orbital17/pizzashop/README.md

 ```
 ## Architecture
 The flow for new order looks like this:
 Customer sends order request to waiter, then waiter save this order to database and puts its id in the queue 'newOrders' in RabbitMQ.
-After a cook processes the order and puts it in 'readyOrders` queue for waiter to consume.
+After that a cook processes the order and puts it in the 'readyOrders' queue for waiter to consume.